iFork/fullstack-hy2020.github.io/src/content/2/en/part2d.md

 const changedNote = { ...note, important: !note.important }
 ```

-In practice <em>{ ...note }</em> creates a new object with copies of all the properties from the _note_ object.
-When we add properties inside the curly braces after the spreaded object, e.g. <em>{ ...note, important: true }</em>, then the value of the _important_ property of the new object will be _true_.
-In our example the <em>important</em> property gets the negation of its previous value in the original object.
+In practice `{ ...note }` creates a new object with copies of all the properties from the _note_ object.
+When we add properties inside the curly braces after the spreaded object, e.g. `{ ...note, important: true }`, then the value of the _important_ property of the new object will be _true_.
+In our example the `important` property gets the negation of its previous value in the original object.

 There's a few things to point out.
 Why did we make a copy of the note object we wanted to modify, when the following code also appears to work: